SEXUAL OFFENDER REGISTRATION REVIEW BOARD STANDING PROCEDURE

 1.2 Board Members are expected to attend every Board meeting, either in person

-or by teleconference.
-If a Board Member must miss a meeting, he or she shall notify
+confirm their identity and assist minute taking.
+If a Board Member must miss a meeting, he or she

 1.3 After a total of two (2) unexplained missed scheduled meetings, the Chair will contact